majdros/desktop_ros2_ws/README.md

 1. [] **PCB Design for the Robot's Hardware**
   Currently, the robot's hardware is based on a prototype wiring and 3D-printed frame.
 A custom PCB design (Printed Circuit Board) will simplify maintenance and optimize component integration.

-2. [] **Object Detection with YOLO**
-  Plan to integrate object detection capabilities using the YOLO (You Only Look Once) algorithm.
-This will enable the robot to identify and track objects in its environment.

-3. [X] **Web-Based Teleoperation**
+2. [X] **Web-Based Teleoperation**
   Develop a web-based interface for remote control and monitoring of the robot.
 This will include real-time video streaming from the robot's camera and the ability to control the robot's movement remotely.

+3. [] **Object Tracker & Follower**
+  Develop an object tracker that allows the robot to follow a specific object in real-time using both YOLO and  color segmentation.
+  This feature will use computer vision to detect and track the object and integrate it with the robot's motion control system.